 What crops do you grow, and how diverse is your operation?

-Why did you decide to get into agronomic consulting?
+Why did you decide to get into farming?

-What tech do you use today to look at the land/do business?
+What tech do you use today to look at land/do business?

-What is the biggest issue facing conservation today?
+What is the biggest issue facing farming today?

 What kinds of things do you think we should be doing to encourage more people to pursue a career in agriculture?